 Colorado-Corps is a National Science Foundation funded grant program that supports customer discovery efforts for entrepreneurs at Colorado State University.
 The program is designed to provide travel funds for entrepreneurs to participate in and complete customer discovery interviews, based on the Lean Launchpad methodology.

-Interested individuals may apply for grant funds through two gateways – The Institute of Entrepreneurship (individuals that are not basing their innovation on CSU-owned intellectual property) and CSU Ventures (individuals that are basing their innovation on CSU-owned intellectual property).
+Interested individuals may apply for grant funds through two gateways – The Institute of Entrepreneurship in the College of Business and CSU Ventures.

 Good To Know

 Colorado-Corps is the Colorado State University (CSU) site for the National Science Foundation I-Corps (NSF I-Corps) program.
 Colorado State University was awarded a National Science Foundation Innovation Corps Site or “CSU Site” in 2018 that leverages our nationally-recognized energy innovation ecosystem to catalyze and accelerate entrepreneurship and innovation across the CSU system and along the Front Range of Colorado.
 The objectives of this I-Corps Site are to stimulate the translation of research into products and services, train more faculty and students to understand innovation and entrepreneurship, and contribute to the National Innovation Network of mentors, researchers, entrepreneurs, and investors by increasing the number of students and faculty exposed to the Lean Launchpad training methodology.

 Elements of the Entrepreneurial Ecosystem at Colorado State University